Rosemary Dexter

 Rosemarie Dexter (19 July 1944 – 8 September 2010), best known as Rosemary Dexter, was a British film actress who worked in Italy.

 Life and career

 Born in Quetta (Present day Pakistan) to a British father and an Anglo-Burmese mother, Dexter entered the film industry in 1963, when during a vacation in Rome she met director Ugo Gregoretti who offered her a significant role in his science fiction film Omicron.
 She then became a very active actress until the mid-seventies, when she retired from acting at age 32.

-She was found dead in her house in Recanati, in September 2010; she had long been suffering from illness.
+She was found dead in her house in Recanati, in September 2010.
+She had been ill for some time.